robotseu/robotseu.github.io/index.md

 + Learning-by-demonstration

-  Recent progress: We exploit video-based symbolic learning of manipulation tasks from human demonstration as well as task-parameterized trajectory learning with DMPs, IPs and other motion primitive models.
+  Recent progress: We exploit symbolic learning of manipulation tasks from human demonstration as well as task-parameterized trajectory learning with DMPs, IPs and other motion primitive models.
 Learning contact force related skills is also considered for transfering human manipulation skills to robots.

-+ Robot Visual Percetion
++ SLAM and applications

-  Recent progress: We aim the provide visual SLAM methods for long-term localization and mapping of autonomous robots.
-3D reconstructed maps are also applied to BIM, GIM and other applications.
+  Recent progress: We aim the provide visual/lidar SLAM methods for reconstructing 3D maps for BIM, GIM and other applications.